Israel’s Common-Law Marriage Process for Foreigners

 In order to facilitate and expedite this process, we recommend using the services of our expert legal team from Cohen, Decker, Pex & Brosh.
 Among the members of our team you will find experts in naturalization and immigration to Israel and lawyers with expertise in this Israeli common-law marriage procedure.

 Common-law partners of Israeli citizens or permanent residents of Israel.

 The Israeli Common-Law Marriage Process

-The request should be made in Israel at the Population Authority in the Ministry of Interior’s (Misrad HaPanim) regional bureau closest to the common-law couple’s domicile.
+The request should be made in Israel at the Population Authority department at the Ministry of Interior’s (Misrad HaPanim) regional bureau closest to the Israeli partner’s residence.

 What Do I Need to Do Before Submitting a Request?

 Before submitting the request one must ensure that:

 - The applicants for an Israeli common-law marriage visa or relationship visa must be physically present.
 The physical presence of both partners is mandatory.

 - The applicants must have the required set of documents:

 3) Israeli identity card of the Israeli partner.